-As of February 23, 2023, based on information from the Company's transfer agent, Computershare Trust Company, N.A., the number of holders of record of Kosmos' common stock was 120.
-On February 23, 2023, the last reported sale price of Kosmos' common stock, as reported on the NYSE, was \$7.50 per share.
+As of February 22, 2024, based on information from the Company's transfer agent, Computershare Trust Company, N.A., the number of holders of record of Kosmos' common stock was 122.
+On February 22, 2024, the last reported sale price of Kosmos' common stock, as reported on the NYSE, was \$5.93 per share.

 Kosmos does not currently pay a dividend.
 Any decision to pay dividends in the future is at the discretion of our Board of Directors and depends on our financial condition, results of operations, capital requirements and other factors that our Board of Directors deems relevant.
-Certain of our subsidiaries are currently restricted in their ability to pay dividends to us pursuant to the terms of the Senior Notes, the Facility, the Corporate Revolver, and the GoM Term Loan unless we meet certain conditions, financial and otherwise.
+Certain of our subsidiaries are currently restricted in their ability to pay dividends to us pursuant to the terms of the Senior Notes, the Facility, and the Corporate Revolver unless we meet certain conditions, financial and otherwise.